• Skip to main content

 The InSite System 2.4 software interface had not been updated in years while the company’s branding had recently been refreshed.
 The rationale for the project included:

-• Incorporate Talyst’s new branding.
+• Incorporate Talyst’s new branding

-• Focus on implementing accessibility.
+• Focus on implementing accessibility

 My role